someengineering/fixinventory-apps/protector/README.md

 # protector
-Protector App for Resoto
+Protector App for Fix Inventory

-This app protects important resources from deletion by Resoto.
+This app protects important resources from deletion by Fix Inventory.

 ## Usage